UBC-Solar/firmware_v3/components/tel/SEND_HEARTBEAT.md

 To set up the heartbeat message for your board there are two primary steps.
 1. Create and set-up a hardware timer at the specified rate.
 2. Construct the data field of a diagnostic message and update the DBC's signals for it.
-2. Add the `send_heartbeat` message to the interrupt handler for the timer.
+2. Add the `HEARBEAT_handler` function to the interrupt handler for the timer.
     - **Parameter 1**: CAN standard ID for your board's heartbeat message as a paramter to the `send_heartbeat` funciton.
     - **Parameter 2**: 6 byte data field of your diagnostic message.
 Internally an 8 byte message however the last 2 bytes are reserved in the `send_heartbeat` function for the `uint16_t` runtime counter.
+    - **Parameter 3**: The CAN handle for your board.
+    - **Parameter 4**: The mailbox for your board's CAN handle.

 ## Setting up a Hardware Timer
 1. Navigate to your boards `*.ioc` file.